Bilinear Recovery using Adaptive Vector-AMP: Numerical Simulations

 in the unstructured case, where $\mathcal{P}$ denotes the set of generalized permutation matrices.\footnote{If $\Pbf$ is a generalized permutation matrix then $\Pbf=\bm{\Pi}\Dbf$, where $\bm{\Pi}$ is a permutation matrix and $\Dbf$ is a diagonal matrix.} For our experiments, we drew the coefficients of $\{\Ab_i\}_{i=1}^Q$ and $\bbf$ as i.i.d.\ $\normal(0,1)$ with $Q=N$ in the structured case, and we drew the coefficients of $\Ab$ as i.i.d.\ $\normal(0,1)$ in the unstructured case.

-In our first experiment, we fixed the sparsity rate at $K/N=0.2$ and we varied both the dictionary dimension $N$ and the training length $L$. \Figref{NL_iid_linear} suggests that, as the dimension $N$ grows, a \emph{fixed} training length $L$ is sufficient to successfully recover $\Abf$ in the structured case, while a training length of $L=O(N\ln N)$ is sufficient in the unstructured case.
-By ``successful'' recovery we mean that $\text{NMSE}(\hat{\Abf})\leq-50$~dB.
-Note that this latter prescription for $L$ is consistent with the theoretical analysis in \cite{Spielman:COLT:12}.
+In our first experiment, we fixed the sparsity rate at $K/N=0.2$ and we varied both the dictionary dimension $N$ and the training length $L$. \textb{The top-right panel of} \figref{NL_iid_linear} suggests that, as the dimension $N$ grows, a \emph{fixed} training length $L$ is sufficient to successfully recover $\Abf$ in the structured case with $Q=N$.
+By ``successfully recover,'' we mean that $\text{NMSE}(\hat{\Abf})\leq-50$~dB.
+Note that this latter prescription for $L$ is consistent with the theoretical analysis in \cite{Spielman:COLT:12}. \textb{In the unstructured case, the bottom panel of \Figref{NL_iid_linear} shows the median $\text{NMSE}(\hat{\Abf})$ versys $N$ when $L=6N\ln N$.
+Together, the top-left and bottom panels of \figref{NL_iid_linear} suggest that a training length of $L=O(N\ln N)$ suffices to successfully recover $\Abf$.}

 In our second experiment, we focused on the unstructured case, fixed the training length at $L=5N\ln N$, and varied both the dictionary dimension $N$ and the sparsity $K$ in the columns of $\Xb$. \Figref{MK_iid} shows that BAd-VAMP performed similarly to EM-BiGAMP~\cite{Parker:TSP:14b} for all but very small $N$, and much better than K-SVD \cite{Aharon:TSP:06} and SPAMS \cite{Mairal:JMLR:10}.
 The advantage of BAd-VAMP over EM-BiGAMP for DL will be illustrated in the sequel.